sne-syn/basic-blog/src/markdown-pages/computer-networks.md

 title: "Computer Networks."
 date: "2021-03-20"
 ---
 Computers can communicate with each other as humans do.
-They can "talk", "listen", ignore some info mation, communicatin can suffer from noise.
-They can cmmunicate in monolog, dialog or polylog.
+They can talk and listen (send and recieve information), ignore some information, their communication can suffer from noise (electromagnetical interruptions, collisions).
+They can communicate through a monolog, dialog or polylog.

 Any conversation has to start and finish properly, otherwise it'll be interrupted.

-Before start talking we need to wait untillothers will finish, otherwise we won't be understood or or will breack someones conversation.
+Before start talking we need to wait untill others will finish, otherwise we won't be understood or will break someones conversation.

-The Internet is one of the most important inventions of the XX century!
-It allows us to chat with friends, visit art galleries from home, receive online education, and vote.
-The ability to exchange information around the Globe forever changed the world.

 **Latency** - The time it takes for a message to transfer.